 Staff worked together and with other health and social care professionals to understand and meet the range and complexity of patients' needs and to assess and plan ongoing care and treatment.
 This included when patients moved between services, including when they were referred, or after they were discharged from hospital.
 Meetings took place with other health care professionals on a regular basis when care plans were routinely reviewed and updated for patients with complex needs.
-There were 42 patients deemed at risk of unplanned admissions to hospital and 40 had care plans to reduce the risk of this occurring.
+There were 124 patients deemed at risk of unplanned admissions with care plans to reduce the risk of this occurring.